A Good Night

 "A Good Night" is a song by American singer-songwriter John Legend.
 It was written by Raye, Sasha Sloan, and BloodPop and produced by BloodPop.
 Released as a single by John Legend Music and Columbia Records on April 6, 2018, it reached number seven on the US Billboard Adult R&B Songs.

 Music video

 An accompanying music video was directed by Mishka Kornai.
 Produced by Ryan Huffman for Whitelist.tv in conjunction with Google, it was captured entirely on 23 Google Pixel 2 smartphones.
 Legend commented that "the song and the video are about a magical night where you meet someone you immediately connect with and can envision a future together [...]
 You’re single, dating, probably using all the apps people use now (I haven’t dated since the advent of Tinder, etc, but it’s a fascinating era in romance), and not finding someone special.
 But one night – maybe caught up in the music or the drinks or whatever – you meet someone that changes everything."

-Track listing

 Personnel

-Credits adapted from the liner notes of "A Good Night."
+Credits adapted from the liner notes of "A Good Night".